 "Exhibition of speed," Vehicle Code 23109(c) VC, is the act of accelerating or driving a vehicle at a dangerous speed, in order to show off or make an impression on someone else.1

-In addition to being a crime in its own right, exhibition of speed or "speed ex" is also a reduced charge frequently negotiated for during California DUI plea bargaining.
+In addition to being a crime in its own right, an exhibition of speed or "speed ex" is also a reduced charge frequently negotiated for during California DUI plea bargaining.
 While exhibition of speed has nothing to do with driving under the influence, prosecutors and judges understand that it is a common California DUI charge reduction.

 It is often charged along with Vehicle Code 23103, reckless driving.